anjallli/quizapp/README.md

 This project focuses on Android application development concepts such as user interface design, backend functionality, real-time database connectivity, and overall app performance optimization.
 Developed and tested using Android Studio, the application demonstrates practical implementation of mobile app development and database integration.

-Tools & Technologies Used
+Tools & Technologies Used: Kotlin, XML, Java, Android Studio, Google Firebase.
-Frontend: Kotlin, XML
-Backend: Java
-Database: Google Firebase
-Development Tool: Android Studio